 Sexaholics Anonymous is based on the principles of Alcoholics Anonymous.
 Our meetings are conducted in a similar way to AA, yet, generally on a smaller and more intimate scale.
 What we say at meetings is held in confidentiality; and the anonymity of every participant is assured.

-SA meetings in the lower mainland follow a similar routine.
-Our meetings are lead by a volunteer leader, on a rotating basis each week, according to a meeting script.
-We sit in a circle and are invited by the leader to introduce ourselves by first name (only), to share a brief description of the nature of our addiction, and to state the length of our sexual sobriety.
+Our meetings are lead by a volunteer leader, on a rotating basis, according to a meeting script.
+We are invited to introduce ourselves by first name (only), to share a brief description of the nature of our addiction, and to state the length of our sexual sobriety.
 The meeting begins with several readings of SA-approved literature.
-Then members are invited to share.
-Sharing usually consists of reflections on the reading, a “check-in” of current struggles in sobriety, and a description of how this member is applying the 12 Steps and Traditions in his daily life.
-Members are free to share whatever they want, so long as it pertains to there recovery from sexaholism in some way, directly or indirectly.
+Then members are invited to share (but are not required to do so).
+Sharing usually consists of reflections on the reading, a “check-in” of current struggles in sobriety, and a description of how this member is applying the 12 Steps and Traditions in his/her daily life.
+Members are free to share whatever they want, so long as it pertains to recovery from sexaholism, directly or indirectly.